-The Court noted that each judge of the eleven judges on the Court will determine on a case by case basis whether bench trials, hearings, and other matters will proceed as scheduled.
-The Court also indicated its continuing COVID-19 mitigation protocols to enhance sanitation, cleaning, and personal hygiene throughout the Montgomery County Courts Building and its operations in the Reibold Building.
+The Court continues to conduct hearings with jailed defendants by video conference, civil pretrial hearings by telephone conference call, and other routine matters.
+The court is also continuing COVID-19 mitigation protocols to enhance sanitation, cleaning, and personal hygiene throughout the Montgomery County Courts Building and its operations in the Reibold Building.

-For further information regarding the action by the Court and other items regarding the COVID-19 public health crisis as it affects the Court and its operation, please contact Steven C. Hollon, Court Administrator, at 937.225.4305.
+For further information regarding the action by the court and other items regarding the COVID-19 public health crisis as it affects the court and its operation, please contact Steven C. Hollon, Court Administrator, at 937.225.4305.